SAP-samples/abap-cheat-sheets/README.md

 ## 🎬 Getting Started with the Examples

-The main focus of the ABAP Cheat Sheets is ABAP Cloud.
+The main focus of the ABAP Cheat Sheets is ABAP for Cloud Development.
 The examples in the *main* branch of the repository are designed to be imported into the SAP BTP ABAP environment.
-For classic ABAP, you can find examples in the other branches of the repository that you can import into your sandbox SAP system.
+For Standard ABAP, you can find examples in the other branches of the repository that you can import into your sandbox SAP system.
 Just select the appropriate version (*v757* stands for ABAP version 7.57).
 Check the information in the following collapsible sections for your system environment and perform the required steps.

 <details>
   <summary>1) General info</summary>